What channel is the 2023 Rugby World Cup on today?

 Across seven weeks, there are 27 days on which a rugby match is being played.
 And on most match days there is more than one fixture, with the majority of games taking place at the weekend.

 For the full match list, see our dedicated guide to the tournament schedule.
-And if a wallchart is what you’re looking for, we’ve got one of those too.
+And if a wallchart is what you are looking for, we have got one of those too.
 Scroll down for our ranking of the 12 best commentators and pundits in the game.

 How to watch the 2023 Rugby World Cup on TV in the UK